eclipse-edc/FederatedCatalog/system-tests/end2end-test/README.md

 ## Directory structure

-- `catalog-runtime`: contains some glue code, such as a file-based `FederatedCacheNodeDirectory` implementation for testing, a build file and a `Dockerfile`
+- `catalog-runtime`: contains some glue code, such as a file-based `TargetNodeDirectory` implementation for testing, a build file and a `Dockerfile`
 - `connector-runtime`: contains a build file and `Dockerfile` for a very basic EDC connector runtime
 - `e2e-junit-runner`: contains the actual JUnit test cases